ms-iot/build2015-robot-kit/README.md

 ![alt-text](images/RobotKit.png "Robot Kit")

 A video is 1000 pictures.
-Watch this quick tutorial to assemble your robot: **Insert video here**
+Watch [this](https://youtu.be/aKCieb-Gf2g) quick tutorial to assemble your robot.

  Pin Assignments